Bamarin/Bamarin.github.io/vDungeon/technologies.md

 </div>

+#### Unity
+We builded our application starting from the game engine Unity.
+This was an obvious choice for us since everyone had already at least a little experience with it.

 #### Mirror Networking
 Making a multiplayer game was a crucial part of this project, as we intended it to allow people to meet online.
 Since no one of us had experience in netcoding we chose to use a pre-existing API to simplify our work.